khoa288/ecommerce-web-api/README.md

 ### Frontend

-1. Make sure you are in the `client` folder
+1. Make sure you are in the `client` folder:

 ```
 cd client
 ```

-2. Run the frontend on port 3001
+2. Run the frontend on port 3001:

 ```
 npm start